 Komplex Tun Abdul Razak (KOMTAR) is a 65-storey tower located in Georgetown.
-It is Penang&rsquo's first skyscraper and also a very useful landmark.
+It is Penang's first skyscraper and also a very famous landmark.
 The complex contains theatres, squash courts and a geodesic dome that is used as a multi-purpose hall.
 The 55th floor offers a beautiful panoramic view of the island.
 One can also enjoy the magnificent view of Gunung Jerai in Kedah on clear days.

 Address: B21-01, No. 1, Arked 1, KOMTAR, Lebuh Tek Soon, 10000 George Town, Malaysia.

 A link between the island and the mainland, the Penang Bridge is the largest bridge in Asia and the third-largest bridge in the world.
 It is a major national landmark in Malaysia.
 The bridge offers beautiful and scenic views of the port and the city.
 There is a Penang Bridge Run taking place on the Bridge every year, gratifying both the professional and the non-professional runners.

 Situated above the Kek Lok Si temple in the Ayer Itam village, the dam offers beautiful views of the island.
 Enjoy walking or jogging down during the cold season.
 Ayer Itam Dam is also a famous site for annual religious celebrations.

 Penang Bird Park is a small bird park containing a variety of species of birds.
 The park has dozens of ostriches, hornbills, flamingos, macaws, peafowls, sea eagles and grey parrots.
 There is also a fish pond and two walk-through aviaries inside.